Housing, Education, Leisure

 The CBF has produced various information resources showing how using early intervention methods, such as Positive Behaviour Support, can reduce the severity and frequency of challenging behaviour and improve quality of life.

 All children who are at risk of presenting behavioural challenges have the right to have their needs identified at an early stage, leading to co-ordinated early intervention, support and education.
+NICE guidelines recommend that lead commissioners provide local services which can identify needs early and offer specialist prevention and early intervention support.

-Many families of disabled children struggle to get the right early support in the right place at the right time – and this can mean that children’s and families’ difficulties get worse, unnecessarily.
+Many families of disabled children struggle to get the right early support in the right place at the right time – and this can mean that children’s and families’ difficulties get worse unnecessarily.
 This report highlights how and why we should intervene early with targeted support for children with learning disabilities and their families.
 The report was produced in collaboration with Cerebra, Mencap, University of Warwick and the Council for Disabled Children.

 Find out more about the report